Russia attacks Ukraine. Putin warns against military response.

 His adviser Mykhailo Podolyak said: “A full-scale war in Europe has begun. ...
 Russia is not only attacking Ukraine, but the rules of normal life in the modern world.”

-The attack targeted a country the size of Texas that has increasingly tilted toward the democratic West and away from Moscow's sway.
-The autocratic Putin made clear earlier this week that he sees no reason for Ukraine to exist, raising fears of possible broader conflict in the vast space that the Soviet Union once ruled.
+The attack targeted a country the size of Texas that has increasingly tilted toward the democratic West and away from Moscow’s sway.
+The autocratic Mr. Putin made clear earlier this week that he sees no reason for Ukraine to exist, raising fears of possible broader conflict in the vast space that the Soviet Union once ruled.
 Mr. Putin denied plans to occupy Ukraine, but his ultimate goals remain hazy.

 Ukrainians who had long braced for the prospect of an assault were urged to stay home and not to panic despite the dire warnings.